-Applications for 2016 Intern placements, are now open.
+Applications for 2016 Intern placements have now closed.

 Please see the information below, relating to priority order and required documentation:

 - Referee report template for Medical Officers